- tramadol hydrochloride

 • Concomitant therapeutic use of tramadol hydrochloride and serotonergic drugs such as selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), MAO inhibitors (see section 4.3), tricyclic antidepressants and mirtazapine may cause serotonin toxicity.
 Serotonin syndrome is likely when one of the following is observed:

 • Inducible or ocular clonus with agitation or diaphoresis

 • Tremor and hyperreflexia

 • Hypertonia and body temperature > 38 °C and inducible or ocular clonus.
 Withdrawal of the serotonergic drugs usually brings about a rapid improvement.
 Treatment depends on the type and severity of the symptoms.

-• Other central nervous system depressants, such as other opioid derivatives (including antitussive medicinal products and substitutive treatments), barbiturates, benzodiazepines, other anxiolytics, hypnotics, sedative antidepressants, sedative antihistamines, neuroleptics, centrally-acting antihypertensive medicinal products, thalidomide and baclofen.
+• Other central nervous system depressants, such as other opioid derivatives (including antitussive medicinal products and substitutive treatments), other anxiolytics, hypnotics, sedative antidepressants, sedative antihistamines, neuroleptics, centrally-acting antihypertensive medicinal products, thalidomide and baclofen.

 These active substances can cause increased central depression.
 The effect on alertness can make driving of vehicles and the use of machines dangerous.